brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ### The Strategy/Action Decision Engine

 The agent's "brain" has been refactored into a formal, object-oriented architecture to support complex, multi-step financial planning.
+This architecture relies on a clear separation between different levels of foresight.

+*   **The Three Tiers of Foresight:** To prevent conceptual bugs, the agent's decision-making process is separated into three distinct tiers:
+    1.  **The Time Step:** The main Mesa `model.step()` that advances the entire world's clock from T to T+1.
+This is the ground truth.
+    2.  **The Plan Simulation:** The process within a `Strategy` that simulates a single sequence of actions (a `plan`) to determine its immediate, end-of-step outcome.
+It answers the question: "If I do exactly this, what will my state be at the end of this Time Step?"
+    3.  **The Utility Forecast:** A specialized, long-term projection run *only* by certain actions (like `InvestAction`) to estimate their value over a distant future horizon.
+It answers the question: "If I commit to this action now, what is its total eventual worth?"

+*   **`PlanningState` Object:** To support the **Plan Simulation**, the engine uses a temporary `PlanningState` object.
+This is a lightweight data object that holds the mutable state (sugar, portfolio, etc.) for a "what-if" scenario.
+The real `Trader` agent is treated as a read-only "context" for model and environmental data, while the `PlanningState` acts as the writeable "scratchpad."

--   **`Action` Classes:** These are the fundamental "verbs" of the simulation (e.g., `ForageAction`, `InvestAction`, `TakeLoanAction`).
-Each `Action` class is an expert at its one job, knowing how to simulate its own impact and execute itself.
-Crucially, "enabler" actions like `TakeLoanAction` also contain a `find_best_instance` class method, which encapsulates the complex logic of discovering the parameters for that action (e.g., polling for lenders, negotiating interest).
+*   **`Action` Classes:** These are the fundamental "verbs" of the simulation (e.g., `ForageAction`, `InvestAction`, `TakeLoanAction`).
+Each `Action` class knows how to execute itself in the real world and how to simulate its own impact on a `PlanningState` object during a **Plan Simulation**.

--   **The `Strategy` Class:** This is a generic "thinking engine."
-It is initialized with a "core action" (a goal) and a "tool-kit" of available action types.
-Its `evaluate()` method then runs a simulation to find the optimal sequence of actions—including pre-actions from its tool-kit—to best achieve the goal.
-It is a generic planner that knows nothing specific about loans or deposits, only how to combine actions and compare outcomes.
+*   **The `Strategy` Class:** This is the "thinking engine" that finds the best `plan` for a given goal.
+Its `find_best_plan()` method generates multiple candidate plans (e.g., investing with or without a loan), runs a **Plan Simulation** on each one to determine its outcome, compares the results, and selects the winner.

--   **The `Trader` Agent:** The agent itself is now a high-level orchestrator.
-Its `_find_best_plan()` method assembles the tool-kit of available actions based on simulation flags (e.g., `lending_enabled`), generates a list of candidate `Strategy` objects, and then runs a "tournament" to find the one with the highest utility.
-It then executes the winning strategy's action plan.
+*   **The `Trader` Agent:** The agent is the high-level orchestrator.
+In each **Time Step**, its `_find_best_strategy()` method evaluates all available `Strategy` objects (e.g., Foraging vs. Investing) and executes the plan from the winning strategy.

 ### Dynamic, Level-Based Investments